-- In consultation with the Provincial government address development in Fish Landing and Staging Areas by 2024. - Assess the need and develop management approaches for marine resources in St. Paul's Inlet in collaboration with stakeholders by 2029. - Increased opportunities for dialogue about the impacts of land use adjacent to national park boundaries lead to greater stakeholder collaboration.
+- Development that does not meet the intent of Fish Landing and Staging Areas is addressed in consultation with the provincial government by 2024. - Assess the need and develop management approaches for marine resources in St. Paul's Inlet in collaboration with stakeholders by 2029. - Increased opportunities for dialogue about the impacts of land use adjacent to national park boundaries lead to greater stakeholder collaboration.

-Gros Morne National Park is at the centre of a sustainable approach to living in and visiting the region.
+Gros Morne National Park is a key contributor to a sustainable approach to living in and visiting the region.

-- Networks and partnerships link Parks Canada, the Gros Morne Co-operating Association, businesses, Indigenous and other communities in an effort to raise awareness of the social, environmental, and economic benefits of a sustainable national park and communities by 2024. - Requirements and incentives for environmentally and/or socially responsible operations are incorporated into Requests for Proposals and business licenses. - Parks Canada continues to work in partnership with the Gros Morne Cooperating Association to build and strengthen sustainable tourism in the region through programs such as the Strategic Tourism for Areas and Regions (STAR) initiative and an annual tourism forum.
+- Networks and partnerships link Parks Canada, the Gros Morne Co-operating Association, businesses, Indigenous and other communities in an effort to raise awareness of the social, environmental, and economic benefits of a sustainable national park and communities by 2024. - Requirements and incentives for environmentally and/or socially responsible operations are incorporated into Requests for Proposals and business licenses. - Parks Canada continues to work in partnership with the Gros Morne Cooperating Association to build and strengthen sustainable tourism in the region through programs such as the Strategic Tourism for Areas and Regions initiative and an annual tourism forum.